kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Interpreting Text Features

-Weights reveal influence.
+Weights reveal influence
-Positive and negative terms matter.
+Positive and negative terms matter
 Inspection builds trust

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.